sufyaniitk/notes-on-proofwriting/N6_Contrapositive_Proofs.md

 Further note the importance of assumptions.
 If I had assumed the fundamental theorem, I would be done in a matter of 2 lines - since 2 is prime, the $2|n^2$ means either $2|n$ or $2|n$  (breaking $n^2$ into $n$ and $n$).
 However, under Euclid's Lemma, I had to take the indirect route.

-Finally, if it is the case hat some bi-implication $p \iff q$ holds, and even if we are able to prove it, we gain **absolutely no information** about $p$ or about $q$.
+Finally, if it is the case that some bi-implication $p \iff q$ holds, and even if we are able to prove it, we gain **absolutely no information** about $p$ or about $q$.
 We only gain that they are either both true or both false, but we do not gain which.

 More on this in the next.